isakmp/ike/design.md

 C (the core definitions) contains high-level types (no deps)

-Packet contains enums from the standard (cstruct.ppx)
+Packet contains enums from the standard (uses cstruct.ppx)

-Decode contains stateless binary data to high-level type error (Packet, C, Control) Encode contains stateless high-level type to binary data (Packet, C)
+Decode contains stateless binary data to high-level type error (uses Packet, C, Control) Encode contains stateless high-level type to binary data (uses Packet, C)

-Crypto convenience functions for IKE crypto (nocrypto, C)
+Crypto convenience functions for IKE crypto (uses nocrypto, C)

-Config (programmatic) constructions for IKE configurations (C)
+Config (programmatic) constructions for IKE configurations (uses C)

-Engine the main processing pipeline (C, Decode, Encode, Crypto, Config)
+Engine the main processing pipeline (uses C, Decode, Encode, Crypto, Config) for a single IKE session

+Dispatcher contains a set of IKE sessions (which influence each other, e.g. when `InitialContact is received by one) and coordinates what needs to be done for an incoming event (uses Engine)

+Pfkey contains the pfkey protocol (RFC 2367 + SPD) (uses C)